How Long Are Cake Decorating Sugar and Sprinkles Last

 READ

-Homemade Graduation Cake Decorating Ideas
+Wedding Cake Decorating

 Similarly, granulated sugar might develop brown or yellow spots due to moisture exposure.
 It’s important to note that natural colored decorations may fade more quickly than those treated with artificial dyes.